RaphaelSimonnet/stamps-alfamart-testware/alfamart-1/app/BSO grouping LOP-8077 & LOP-8078.md

     - hashtag category too long . for eg:  eg: #[DrinksDrinks DrinksDrinks DrinksDrinks DrinksDrinks DrinksDrinks ] Coca Cola
     - Empty hashtag category. for eg: #[ ] Coca Cola
     - hashtag category with special character. for eg: #[@#$&**(}]] Coca Cola
-    - hashtag categorywith unicode character. for eg: #[⌧ϔڅྵϢ] Coca Cola
+    - hashtag category with unicode character. for eg: #[⌧ϔڅྵϢ] Coca Cola
     - hashtag category like: #[] #[ Coca Cola
 - 'others' category appears only when
     - a BSO does not contain a category. for eg: Coca Cola